 The term “finfluencer” stands for “finance influencer”.
 Finfluencers are content creators who use social media to share information and advice about anything money-related – from budgeting to investing and making money online.
 Many finfluencers also cover Financial Independence topics and share their journeys to FIRE.
 While the most well-known finfluencers use Instagram as their main platform, bloggers, podcasters, YouTubers and other content creators can also be seen as finfluencers in a wider sense as most use social media platforms to promote their content.

 It’s actually a really good thing that people of all ages and backgrounds have started talking about money and that investing is no longer a topic that only old white guys in suits understand (or pretend to understand).
-The barrier for entry when it comes to buying shares and investing for retirement is now a lot lower and it’s easy to find accessible information about all things finance in plain English, provided by people we can relate to.
+The barrier for entry when it comes to investing for retirement is now a lot lower and it’s easy to find accessible information about all things finance in plain English, provided by people we can relate to.

 But with the good usually comes the bad, and this area is no exception.
 There are now many people in the personal finance space who are trying to make money by promoting questionable services, influencing others in a way that suits their own agenda and selling over-priced digital products.
 This is the “get-rich-quick” crowd.